|MARKET CAP: [PASS]

 Medium to large-sized companies (the largest 1500 companies) should be chosen, because they are more in the protected eye.
 Furthermore, the investor is exposed to less risk of "accounting gimmickry", and companies of this size have more staying power.
-VR has a market cap of $3,556 million, therefore failing the test.
+VR has a market cap of $3,864 million, therefore passing the test.

 A company should show a rising trend in the reported earnings for the most recent quarters.
-VR's EPS for the latest quarter is not greater than the prior quarter, (from earliest to most recent quarter) 1.59, 0.42.
-Hence the stock fails this test, but the investor should evaluate this company qualitatively to see if it qual ifies under this methodology's "exception rule".
+VR's EPS for the past 2 quarters, (from earliest to most recent quarter) 0.83, 1.98 have been increasing, and therefore the company passes this test.

 This methodology likes to see companies with an EPS growth rate higher than the S&P in the immediate past and a likelihood that this trend will continue in the near future.
-VR fails this test as its EPS growth rate for the past 6 months (-74.39%) does not beat that of the S&P (-11.11%).
+VR passes this test as its EPS growth rate over the past 6 months (157.14%) has beaten that of the S&P (-11.11%).
 VR's estimated EPS growth for the current year is (2.33%), which indicates the company is expected to experience positive earnings growth.
 As a result, VR passes this test.

 This methodology would utilize four separate criteria to determine if VR is a contrarian stock.
 In order to eliminate weak companies we have stipulated that the stock should pass at least two of the following four major criteria in order to receive "Some Interest".